jxshang/SDVD/readme.md

-# SDVD: SDVD: Self-Supervised Dual-View Modeling of User and Cascade Dynamics for Information Diffusion Prediction
+# SDVD: Self-Supervised Dual-View Modeling of User and Cascade Dynamics for Information Diffusion Prediction

 This project contains the source code for the work: **SDVD: Self-Supervised Dual-View Modeling of User and Cascade Dynamics for Information Diffusion Prediction**